ApaxPhoenix/PyCraft/README.md

 The Minecraft clone currently includes the following features:

-- Basic terrain generation with hills, trees, and caves
+- First-person camera movement with WASD controls

 ## Installation